 Though not required, HPPA systems are much more manageable and network capable if running on MPE/iX version 4.0 or better.
-As of release 4.0, MPE/iX supports a default gateway configured in NMMGR, as well as the utilization of an external Domain Name Server (DNS) if available to resolve system names to internet addresses.
+As of release 4.0, MPE/iX supports a default gateway configured in NMMGR, as well as the utilization of a Domain Name Server (DNS) if available to resolve system names to internet addresses.
 This takes a tremendous load off the HP3000 network administrator and allows a much more efficient and capable mail system.
+MPE/iX version 5.0 and later adds even more useful network capabilities, including the ability to run other network services including ftp, telnet, and even the free world wide web server - httpd - from NCSA.